ubergonmx/Viral-Isolation/README.md

 ## Description

-Viral Isolation is an asymmetrical board game where 2-4 Survivors have to find a key in a house to escape while trying their best to avoid a fast mutating Viral player.
+Viral Isolation is an asymmetrical board game where the Survivors have to find a key in a house to escape while trying their best to avoid a fast mutating Viral player.

 This game has two sides to it:
 1. Play as a Survivor alongside your friends as all of you try your best to avoid a common enemy, the Viral, and reach the end goal of escaping the map or die trying.